john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 Dlvl:2  $:94 HP:17(17) Pw:23(23) AC:9  Xp:2/25 T:707
 ```

 [NetHack](https://en.wikipedia.org/wiki/NetHack) is possibly the most popular roguelike out there.
-It's classic.
+It is a classic.
 Fight to the bottom level of a dungeon, find a thing, and fight your way back up again.
 The online community is big and active.
-Live-streaming serves allow players to watch each other to learn to do better.
+Live-streaming servers allow players to watch each other play to learn to do better.
+The controls are pretty-old school: while you are learning to play the game you will have to keep looking up various commands to do things.
+But people who make it past the learning curve in roguelikes tend to get totally obsessed and play the game over and over again for years.

 * [Download Game](http://www.nethack.org/v360/downloads.html)
 * [Download Code](https://github.com/NetHack/NetHack)